Istanbul 2023 | European Athletics Indoor Championships

 Which World Records Were Broken at Istanbul 2023 — and By How Much?

-Three world records fell: Femke Bol ran 400m in 49.26s (0.03s improvement), Armand Duplantis cleared 6.20m in the pole vault, and Nafi Thiam scored 5,124 points in the pentathlon.
+Direct answer: Three world records fell: Femke Bol ran 400m in 49.26s (0.33s improvement), Armand Duplantis cleared 6.20m in the pole vault, and Nafi Thiam scored 5,124 points in the pentathlon.
 All three broke marks set within the previous 24 months.

 60m Hurdles Women Tuğba Danışmaz 🇹🇷 Turkey 7.83s European Champion